Territorial disputes in the Persian Gulf: Al Buraimi

-A particularly long and acrimonious disagreement involved claims over the Al Buraimi Oasis, disputed since the nineteenth century among tribes from Saudi Arabia, Abu Dhabi, and Oman.
+A particularly long and acrimonious disagreement involved claims over the Al Buraimi Oasis, disputed since the 19th century among tribes from Saudi Arabia, Abu Dhabi, and Oman.
 Although the tribes residing in the nine settlements of the oasis were from Oman and Abu Dhabi, followers of the Wahhabi religious movement that originated in what is now Saudi Arabia had periodically occupied and exacted tribute from the area.
 Oil prospecting began in the 1930s with the Iraq Petroleum Company creating subsidiary companies to explore and survey the area.
 In the late 1940s, Aramco survey parties began probing into Abu Dhabi territory with armed Saudi guards.

 Matters came to a head with a non-violent confrontation between Abu Dhabi and Saudi Arabia in 1949 known as the "Stobart incident", named after a British political officer of the time.
 In 1952, the Saudi Arabians sent a small constabulary force under Mohammed Bin Nasser bin Ibrahim AlGhoson and his vice Turki bin Abdullah al Otaishan to occupy Hamasa, a village in the Buraimi Oasis.
 When arbitration efforts broke down in 1955, the British dispatched the Trucial Oman Scouts to expel the Saudi Arabian contingent.
 After the British withdrew from the Gulf, a settlement was reached between Zayed bin Sultan Al Nahyan of Abu Dhabi and King Faisal of Saudi Arabia.

 Under the Treaty of Jeddah (1974), Saudi Arabia recognized claims of Abu Dhabi and Oman to the oasis.
 In return, Abu Dhabi agreed to grant Saudi Arabia a land corridor to the Gulf at Khor Al Adaid and the oil from a disputed oil field.
 Some grazing and water rights remained in dispute.
 In March 1990 Saudi Arabia settled her borders with Oman in an agreement that also provided for shared grazing rights and use of water resources.
 The exact details of the boundary were not disclosed.
 More recently, a dispute over the Dolphin Gas Project has renewed interest in the 1974 agreement.